Kintaikyo Bridge 錦帯橋

 Quintessentially Japanese and one of Yamaguchi's most photogenic spots

-The heavy boulders that comprise the foundation of Kintaikyo Bridge contrast with the structure's arching elegance.
-With Iwakuni Castle at its doorstep, Kintaikyo Bridge is a fine example of Japanese engineering, and visually appealing in any season.
+The masonry piers comprising the foundation of Kintaikyo Bridge contrast with the structure's arching elegance.
+At the foot of Iwakuni Castle , Kintaikyo Bridge is a fine example of Japanese engineering, and visually appealing in any season.

 - Iwakuni Castle overlooking Kintaikyo Bridge